m3t4m1k3/invoice-generator/README.md

 ## Core Requirements

-- [ ] Array to hold services requested
+- [x] Array to hold services requested
-- [ ] Buttons to add service to array
+- [x] Buttons to add service to array
-- [ ] Place to display data from array - updated every time the array changes
+- [x] Place to display data from array - updated every time the array changes
-- [ ] Don't charge more than once for the same service
+- [x] Don't charge more than once for the same service
-- [ ] Total cost stays updated
+- [x] Total cost stays updated
-- [ ] Button to "send invoice" (reset)
+- [x] Button to "send invoice" (reset)

 ## Stretch Requirements

-- [ ] Remove items after adding
+- [x] Remove items after adding

 ## Additional Personal Stretch Requirements

-- [ ]
+- [ ] None at this time

 These are requirements I added to challenge myself further.
 These come from noticing improvements that could be made while completing the core and stretch project requirements.

 ## Design